Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Graph Algorithms.md

 > **Definition**:  A *directed graph* (or `digraph`) is a set of vertices and a collection of directed edges that each connects an ordered pair of vertices.
 We say that a directed edge points from the first vertex in the pair and points to the second vertex in the pair.
 We use the names 0 through V-1 for the vertices in a V-vertex graph.
 Via <https://algs4.cs.princeton.edu/42digraph/>.

-It seems that graph theory is the application of matrix theory partially.
-The spectral theory does not always hold.
-However, the space cost is really high when the graph is stored as matrix specially as sparse matrix.
 `Adjacency List` is an array of lists.
 An entry array[i] represents the list of vertices adjacent to the ith vertex.
 This representation can also be used to represent a weighted graph.
 The weights of edges can be represented as lists of pairs.
 See more representation of graph in computer in <https://www.geeksforgeeks.org/graph-data-structure-and-algorithms/>.
 Although the adjacency-list representation is asymptotically at least as efficient as the adjacency-matrix representation, the simplicity of an adjacency matrix may make it preferable when graphs are reasonably small.
 Moreover, if the graph is unweighted, there is an additional advantage in storage for the adjacency-matrix representation.